LogtalkDotOrg/logtalk3/library/listing/NOTES.md

 with a matching head).

 This library is often useful as a debugging helper.
-For example, assuming that the we want to list dynamic predicate clauses for an object `data` compiled (or created) with the `complements` flag set to `allow`, we can hot patch it to add the `listing` category:
+For example, assuming that we want to list dynamic predicate clauses for an object `data` compiled (or created) with the `complements` flag set to `allow`, we can hot patch it to add the `listing` category:

 	| ?- create_category(patch, [extends(listing),complements(data)], [], []).
 	yes